-Prepare to be bowled over by 28 Degrees Byron Bay, a husband-and-wife-owned guesthouse with more than its fair share of Australian beach charm.
+Prepare to fall hook, line and sinker for 28 Degrees Byron Bay, a family-run guesthouse with Australian beach charm in (buckets and) spades.
 This eco-conscious charmer counts a prime location, impeccable styling, pot plants galore and romantic rooms – some surveying the local lighthouse – among its charms.
-(There’s even a small plunge pool in the main house, ripe for pre- and post-beach bathing sessions.)
-Begin the day with one of 28 Degrees’ DIY breakfasts, starring local granola, compote and yoghurt; end them in one of the region’s ravishing restaurants, or starfished on your blissfully comfortable bed, back at boutique basecamp…
+(There’s even a small plunge pool in the main house, fit for pre- and post-beach bathing sessions.)
+Begin the day with one of 28 Degrees’ DIY breakfasts, starring local granola, compote and yoghurt; end them in one of Byron’s ravishing restaurants, or back at boutique basecamp, starfished on your blissfully comfortable bed.

 Before 10am.
 Check-in is available between 2pm and 5pm (guests planning to arrive after 5pm should contact the hotel for instructions).